emmanuel39hanks/GCI-Django-HelloWorld/README.md

   $ sudo apt install python3-dev python3-pip python3-virtualenv sqlitebrowser

-To run this example need to install Django framework execute the follow command:
+To run this example need to install the Django framework execute the follow command:

 ::